-WELD 1053 Fundamentals of Welding 3 cr.
-Sem: F/S/Su 2 Lec./2 Lab Hrs./week
+WELD 1053 Fundamentals of Welding Sem: F/S/Su 2 L

 Prerequisites: None.

 This course introduces students to safety, application, technique, process essential variables, quality control, and inspection of common welding processes used in industry.
 The student will experience each welding process through instructor-led demonstrations and hands-on welding applications.
 Students who successfully complete this course will be able to make decisions regarding process selection and control common to non-essential welding personnel in an entry-level technical capacity.
 A lab fee is required.